BridgesLab/CushingAcromegalyStudy/mgi-analysis/Obesity Stress/README.md

 * **obesity-stress-liver.Rmd** to analyse the relationships between stress, obesity and liver disease
 * **obesity-stress-hypertension.Rmd** to analyse the relationships between stress, obesity and hypertension

+The files multivariate_data.csv and comorbidity_data.csv are manually extracted from the relevant files.